DerSilly/RepairCafeReservation/README.md

 # RepairCafeReservation
-System for online reservation of Timeslots for Repair Cafes with option to provide data for repair monitor
+System for online reservation of timeslots for Repair Cafes with option to provide data for repair monitor